 Upon reaching and crossing the creek, an entirely different hike opens up.
 From this point, you have about 2 miles left until you reach the trailhead at South Fork Campground.
 As you hike along the pine-tree-lined bench just above the creek-bed, you will see myriad flowers, and of course, the accompanying butterflies.
 This visual cornucopia is serenaded by the creek's soft, fast-moving.
 This is a beautiful area.
 This beauty, coupled with the South Fork's easily accessed northern trailhead, means that you may start to see other hikers through this section.
 It is all flat walking back to the South Fork campground/trailhead.

-I would like to note that the South Fork Campground, originally a site of a historic fish hatchery, converted into a campground in 1940, ($10.00 per site of this writing) has nice widely-spaced sites and a terrific CG host, Manny. - Jul 10 2007 hikeazOne-Way Notice:
+I want to note that the South Fork Campground, originally a historic fish hatchery site, converted into a campground in 1940 ($10.00 per site of this writing), has excellent widely-spaced sites and a terrific CG host, Manny.

 This hike is listed as One-Way.